frSociete/diskEraserFr/README.md

 ## Command Line Options ⌨️

-When running the project directly in Python or via Docker, you can provide arguments to automate certain steps:
+When running the project directly in Python you can provide arguments to automate certain steps:

 **Mode selection**:
 - `--cli`: Run in command-line interface mode instead of GUI mode